 Program and Conference Organization

 The Secretary, Reed Hunt, has the responsibility for organizing the program, and the Program Committee reviews all submissions.
-They do so with the indispensable help of Lou Shomette, Executive Director and Tiffany Aurora, Director of Membership & Marketing.
+They do so with the indispensable help of Lou Shomette, Executive Director; Tiffany Aurora, Director of Membership & Marketing; Stephanie Dylkiewicz, Director of Meetings; and Brianna Johnson, Director of Operations.